tom-crowther/pymir/README.md

 ## Initial setup
 Nothing much required, just clone the repo and install the package with `pip install -e .` in the `src` directory.
 The -e is optional but I haven't tested without yet.
-The package can then be used with `from pymir.pymir import Task` The env variables should include $MIRPDOC and the $MIRBIN directory should be in your $PATH variable as the task list is looked up from here.
+The package can then be used with `from pymir.pymir import Task` The env variables should include $MIRPDOC and the $MIRBIN directory, as the task list is looked up from here.
 This is part of the default setup for MIRIAD so if done normally, and running your python scripts through a terminal session, there should be no additional setup required.

 ## Still to do
 - Allow selection of loud or silent failure of task
 - Include throw errors where necessary
 - Improve the help functionality to allow parameter selection specifically
 - Prettier printout of task list
-- Improve checking for $MIRBIN, etc. instead of relying on env values
+- Improve checking for $MIRBIN, etc. instead of relying on env values, or allow manual specification of these locations to remove the necessity for terminal session env variables
-- Improve this file for readability
+- Improve this file for readability and examples
 - Add helper functions to build or convert values into miriad format where reasonably achievable
 - Look into graphical outputs and make sure they work (not yet reviewed)
 - Implement some sort of usable history like lastexit in base MIRIAD
+- Add some tests to identify if/where issues are occurring

+## Dependencies
+- csh - c shell, required for miriad commands, (sudo apt-get install csh)